-With candidate sourcing, like many other areas of hiring and recruiting, you can't go off of hunches and guesses as to determining the best and most prolific sources for your candidates.
+With candidate sourcing, like many other areas of hiring and recruiting, you can't go off of hunches and guesses as to determine the best and most prolific sources for your candidates.
 We previously covered seven incredible stats about candidate sourcing, but with 2013 coming to a close and with recruiting processes under evaluation for the coming year, it's prudent to take a few more statistics under advisement as your company makes its hiring and recruiting decisions.
 Here are MORE incredible stats about candidate sourcing:

 Nearly 1/2 of All Companies Make at Least 1 Hire for Every 5 Referrals

 "When we look at employee referrals... how many of the candidates who came in that were interviewed from somebody who either an employee or who saw the ad out there," said Ray Rike, chief operating officer at Accolo.
 "We measure both and we recommend everyone to measure [both]"